Solum Global Inc. Launches Crowdfund Offering

 (MENAFN- EIN Presswire)

-Solum Global Inc. launched Solum, a crowdfunding platform for investors to become common stock shareholders.
+Solum Global Inc. launches Solum, a crowdfunding platform offering investors common stock shareholder opportunities.

 where cryptocurrencies and real-world assets meet, announced today the launch of its new investment